thecodingaviator/coasttocow/README.md

 ### `explore_RD.php`

-The `explore_RD.php` file serves the same function as `explore_DO.php` but is designed for exploring all other submitted data, not just Dairy One trials, on the Coast to Cow Consumer Data Repository website.
+`explore_RD.php` serves the same function as `explore_DO.php` but is designed for exploring all other submitted data, not just Dairy One trials, on the Coast to Cow Consumer Data Repository website.

 Here's an overview of the `explore_RD.php` file: